kush2021/leetcode-solutions/easy/two-sum.md

 # C++ Optimal Solution - Two Sum

+## Problem Statement
+Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You can return the answer in any order.

 ## Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
 The naive approach to solving this problem is to find each pair of integers within `nums` and checking if they add up to `target`.
 Finding each pair of values requires a nested loop and will cost $O(n^2)$ in efficiency.